 SEO has evolved over time.
 Today it has become more difficult for a website to gain a spot on the SERPs (Search Engine Result Page).
-Especially if a page does not abide by Google’s quality guidelines.
+Especially if a page and your digital marketing strategy in the Philippines does not abide by Google’s quality guidelines.

 Because of their constantly changing algorithm, it has prompted webmasters from all around the world to step up their game in search engine optimization.
 Playing by Google’s rules is the only way a website can attain the best possible search ranking.

 Those updates were not done to wreak havoc on the minds of SEO professionals (but it was definitely a nightmare especially to those involved in black hat SEO), Google just wanted to deliver better results to the search needs of its users and the best way to do that was to filter out everything that wasn’t satisfying the searchers` intent.

 If you try to look into what some websites did in order for them to climb up the search page, it will either be because the business or the brand itself already has an established reputation or the website provided the highest quality of content it could offer.
 But at the end of the day a website will only be able to succeed in link building if the content it provides to web users is informative, relevant and helpful.

 Make the right and relevant content first and it will be much easier to acquire quality links.
 You just have to remember that the value you give is also the value you receive.

 Quality content = More Links

 In our recently published blog, I discussed the effects site content has on search rankings.
 If you’ve read about it, you’ll understand what I mean when I say quality content has a direct influence on link building.

 Like content generation, link building is another SEO strategy that can help a website climb to the top of the SERPs.
 Having quality content isn’t enough to pull your rankings up.
 If you don’t practice proper link building on your website, there’s a big chance that web users will have a hard time finding your page.
 If this happens, nothing good will come out from the content you provide no matter how informative or interesting it may be.